As an Amazon Associate, I earn from qualifying purchases.

 Why we love this recipe

-Eating seasonally can be both easy and special, and this dandelion salad with strawberries ticks both of those boxes.
+Eating seasonally can be both easy and special, and this recipe ticks both of those boxes.
 This salad:

 - Is the perfect flavor combination of bitter greens, sweet strawberries, savory red onions, and earthy balsamic